Incompatibilism: Consequence argument

 The compatibilist is committed to rejecting the former and the latter, so they choose option 2, 3, or 4 to maintain their position.
 David Lewis objected by denying that laws of nature are never violated with counterpart theory, although counterpart theory is very controversial, and this leaves us with a significantly diluted version of free will.

 Kadri Vihvelin rejected the argument by dismissing the conclusion, but refused to choose a premise to deny, arguing that the conclusion is false; therefore, one of the premises must be too.
-She later accepted Lewis's position, which is known as Local Miracle Compatibilism.
+She later accepted Lewis's position, which is known as "local miracle compatibilism."

-semicompatibilism
+Semicompatibilism

 Semicompatibilism is unaffected by the consequent argument, as it is indifferent as to whether or not free will is compatible with determinism.
 It had previously been assumed that free will is required for moral responsibility, meaning that if determinism threatened free will, it would threaten moral responsibility as well.
 Semi-compatibilists deny this entailment, arguing that, regardless of free will's compatibility, moral responsibility is compatible with determinism.
 However, Van Inwagen's Direct Argument argues in a similar manner for the incompatibility of determinism with moral responsibility.
 A semicompatibilist would have to engage with this argument, although its validity is questioned over modal logic.